 Unfortunately not.
 All our self-guided walking holidays are booked on a request basis to suit your individual requirements.
 Providing this level of tailor-made service means we are only able to check availability once you have confirmed your booking and provided the deposit for your holiday.

 In the very rare circumstance that a lack of availability means we are unable to complete your bookings, we will, of course, refund your deposit.

 The earlier you book your holiday the easier it will be for us to ensure that we can book accommodation for your preferred dates.
 Some holiday periods (Easter and school half-term weeks, public holidays and the peak summer months) can get booked up very quickly, therefore if you know you want to travel at this time it is a good idea to contact us as soon as possible.

 The West Highland Way is very busy during May and early June and begins to book up a year in advance.
 Please book well in advance if you wish to walk this route during this time.

 Once you have sent us an enquiry you will receive a personalised proposal by email.
 This will contain the price, inclusions, and full details on how to confirm your booking.
-We usually require a deposit of £100.00 per person to secure a booking, with the remaining balance due 8 weeks in advance.
+If you would like to go ahead and book we simply require a deposit of 20% of the total cost of your holiday.
+We will then proceed with making all of the arrangements for your holiday.